Our Research Members

 Longer term, the findings of this research will be used to develop guidelines for clinical practice, prevention and treatment strategies.
 It is hoped that the effective translation of this research into clinical practice will help to manage cardiovascular disease risk in children with the ultimate goal of cardiovascular disease prevention.

-Professor, Institute of Health Policy, Management, and Evaluation of the Faculty of Medicine and the Leslie Dan Faculty of Pharmacy
+Professor, Institute of Health Policy, Management, and Evaluation, Faculty of Medicine and the Leslie Dan Faculty of Pharmacy

 - Professor, University of Toronto, Faculty of Dentistry